nrfconnect/sdk-nrf/samples/nfc/system_off/README.rst

 The NFC System OFF sample shows how to make the NFC Tag device wake up from the System OFF mode when it detects the NFC field.
 The sample uses the :ref:`lib_nfc_ndef`.

+Requirements
+************

+The sample supports the following development kits:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf5340dk_nrf5340_cpuapp_and_cpuapp_ns, nrf52840dk_nrf52840, nrf52dk_nrf52832

+The sample also requires a smartphone or tablet with the NFC feature.

 Overview
 ********

 The sample starts with the initialization of the NFC Tag device.
 The device then attempts to detect an external NFC field.
-If the field is not detected within 3 seconds, the device goes into the System OFF mode.
+If the field is not detected within three seconds, the device goes into the System OFF mode.

-The wake-up from the System OFF mode is done when an NFC field is detected.
+The device wakes up from the System OFF mode when an NFC field is detected.
 The system is started and the NFC Tag device is reinitialized.
 The tag can be read afterwards.

-Once the NFC field is not within range anymore, the sample goes back to the System OFF mode.
+When the NFC field is not within range anymore, the device goes back to the System OFF mode.

-Fully working NFC Tag is not a requirement for wake up by NFC field feature.
+You do not necessarily need a fully working NFC Tag for the wake-up.
-It is also possible to skip NFC Tag configuration and use NFCT peripheral registers directly.
+You can use the NFCT peripheral registers directly.
-In this case reader will not be able to read anything, but it will be able to wake up the system.
+In this case, the reader cannot read anything, but it can wake up the system.

-Following function shows how to do it.
-It can be used instead of ``start_nfc()`` function from the sample.
+When using the registers to wake up the device, replace :c:func:`start_nfc()` with the following function:

 .. code-block:: c